Names

 Additionally, all the rendered values from these keys are available within the template's context

-variable regardless of the current context mode.
+under the names variable regardless of the current context mode.
 See ContextReference -

 Names for more information.